-IT-000028 Geo Spatial Initiatives
+IT-000028 GEOSPATIAL INITIATIVES

 GIS is a strategic foundational technology, integrated with numerous County applications and business processes.
 It is an essential component of County operations and is heavily used by a wide range of County agencies.
-GIS data and maps are heavily used in tax assessments, emergency response, public safety, planning and response in the Health Department, forest management, stormwater management, and planning and zoning.
+GIS data and maps are extensively used in tax assessments, emergency response, public safety, planning and response in the Health Department, forest management, stormwater management, and planning and zoning.

 GIS is utilized across most County agencies on a daily basis for planning and decision making.
-The quality of those decisions depends on the data being used.
-The current initiatives include support for 3 important sets of data: Ortho/aerial imagery; oblique imagery, and planimetric data.
-Ortho imagery is the foundation for placing most of the data in the GIS and planimetric data, derived from aerial imagery, is used in almost every GIS application in the County.
-The planimetric data is important to many County operations, the highly detailed contour and surface data is critical for the County's Stormwater Management Program.
-Oblique imagery is essential for critical 24x7 public safety tactical tasks, review of zoning applications, and provision of 3D data for Virtual Fairfax, a heavily used public web application averaging about 1/2 million sessions a year.
-Most recently, LIDAR is used more regularly as agencies recognize its value.
+The quality of those decisions depends on the data being used in terms of its currency, accuracy and completeness.
+The current initiatives include support for 4 important sets of data: Ortho/aerial imagery, oblique imagery, planimetric data, and LIDAR (Light Detection and Ranging).
+Aerial imagery is the foundation for accurately placing most of the data in the GIS and planimetric data.
+Derived from aerial imagery, orthoimagery is used in almost every GIS application in the County.
+The planimetric data is important to many County operations.
+The highly detailed contour and surface data is critical for the County's Stormwater Management Program and is used in all of the displays in the County's public safety/emergency response vehicles.
+Oblique imagery is essential for critical 911 call takers, in the review of homes by Tax Administration, checking zoning applications, and provision of 3D data for Virtual Fairfax.
+The County collaborated with US Geological Survey to acquire its first LIDAR, that data has proven to be of significant value to Urban Forestry and Stormwater.
+As a result, the County will pursue regular refreshes of LIDAR, particularly as its cost continues to decline.
+Additionally, the highly detailed and accurate LIDAR data may reduce expenses for planimetric update.

-The value that GIS brings to County operations depends on the underlying data being as current as necessary for agency operations.
-This initiative supports acquisition, maintenance, and refresh of key GIS data assets at frequencies necessary for optimal County operations.
-Currently there are three data sets that must be maintained and goals for each are as follows:
+This initiative supports acquisition, maintenance, and refresh of key "foundational" GIS data assets at frequencies necessary for optimal County operations.
+Currently there are three data sets that must be maintained and a fourth (LIDAR) that is being planned.
+The refresh goals for each are as follows: